$\otimes$-Frobenius functors and exact module categories: Twisted module categories

 \subsection{Exactness of module categories}

-Tensor categories are regarded as the categorification of rings, with exact module categories playing the role of projective modules.
+Tensor categories are regarded as the categorification of rings and exact module categories may be seen as categorical analogues of projective modules.
 A classical result concerning the preservation of projectivity under the pullback of ring actions via homomorphisms states: let $f:A\rightarrow B$ be a ring homomorphism.
 If $B$ is projective as an $A$-module then, a $B$-module $M$ is projective if and only if $M$ is projective as an $A$-module.
 This result finds an analog in the categorical setting of twisting actions along tensor functors $F\colon\C\!\longrightarrow \!\D$. \begin{proposition} Let $F\colon\C\!\longrightarrow \!\D$ be a perfect tensor functor.
-A $\D$-module category $\M$ is exact if and only if the $\C$-module category $\FM$ is exact. \end{proposition}

-\begin{proof} Since, $F$ is perfect, $F(p)\in\D$ is projective for any projective $p\in \C$.
+A $\D$-module category $\M$ is exact if and only if the $\C$-module category $\FM$ is exact. \end{proposition} \begin{proof} Since, $F$ is perfect, $F(p)\in\D$ is projective for any projective $p\in \C$.
 If $\M$ is exact as $\D$-module, then for every $m\in\M$, we have that $p\trF m=F(p)\tr m$ is projective in $\M$, and thus $\FM$ is an exact $\C$-module.
 For the converse, pick a non-zero projective object $p\in \C$.
 Since $F$ is faithful, it reflects zero objects and thus $F(p)$ is non-zero \cite[Lemma~5.1]{shimizu2016unimodular}.
 Assuming that $\FM$ is an exact $\C$-module, $F(p)\tr m$ is projective for all $m\in \M$.
 The claim follows by \cite[Lemma~2.4]{etingof2017exact}. \end{proof}

 This means that twisting by perfect functors preserves exactness of module categories.
-As we see next, the converse also holds, i.e.~if a tensor functor preserves exactness, it must be perfect.

-\begin{proposition} Let $F\colon\C\!\longrightarrow \!\D$ be a tensor functor and $\M$ an exact $\D$-module category.
-The $\C$-module category $\FM$ is exact if and only if the tensor functor $F$ is perfect. \end{proposition} \begin{proof} First, notice that $\FD$ is an exact $\C$-module category if and only if $F$ is perfect.
-Indeed, if $F$ is perfect, it preserves projective objects according to Lemma \ref{lem:perfect_functor}, and then $\FD$ is exact.
-On the other hand, exactness of $\FD$ implies that $F^\ra\cong\uHom_{{}_F\!\D}(\unit,-)$ is exact, and therefore $F$ admits a double right adjoint, which means that $F$ is perfect.